gramener/gramex-guide/deploy/README.md

 Service logs can be viewed using the Windows Event Viewer.
 Gramex logs are at `%LOCALAPPDATA%\Gramex Data\logs\` unless over-ridden by `gramex.yaml`.

+Since services do not have a console, Gramex's console logs are saved in the application folder as `service.log`.

 To create multiple services running at different directories or ports, you can create one or more custom service classes in `yourproject_service.py`: